akhimji/k8s-ns-cfgmgr/README.md

 Outcome: Operator finds delta between cluster and repo state and reconsiles changes.
 ```

-Reconciles when a change is made to the repo. (eg yaml file is updated/deleted)
+Reconcilie when a change is made to the repo. (eg yaml file is updated/deleted)
 ```
 ...
 Delete Dep From Cluster: adservice